-The model proposed by[137] is based on a neural network and an appropriate training set.
-The training set is crucial- it is what distinguishes the relative performance of one reader from another.
-A person with a college education will have read well over 20 million words by the time they graduate.
+The model proposed by^[141] is based on a neural network and an appropriate training set.
+The training set is crucial-it is what distinguishes the relative performance of one reader from another.
+A person with a college education will have read well over 20 million words by the time they graduate.^{792.3} words domain knowledge letter sequence was a word or a nonword.
+The words were drawn from a sample of high frequency words (more than 100 per million), medium-frequency (10-99 per million), low-frequency (less than 10 per million), and occupationally related engineering or medical words.
+The nonwords were created by rearranging letters of existing words while maintaining English rules of pronounceability and orthography.

 Readers of different natural languages will have been trained on different sets of input.
 Even the content of courses taken at school can have an effect.
-A study by Gardner, Rothkopf, Lapan, and Lafferty[117] used 10 engineering, 10 nursing, and 10 law students as subjects.
-These subjects were asked to indicate whether a letter sequence was a word or a nonword.
-The words were drawn from a sample of high frequency words (more than 100 per million), medium-frequency (10-99 per million), low-frequency (less than 10 words domain knowledge per million), and occupationally related engineering or medical words.
-The nonwords were created by rearranging letters of existing words while maintaining English rules of pronounceability and orthography.
+A study by Gardner, Rothkopf, Lapan, and Lafferty^[121] used 10 engineering, 10 nursing, and 10 law students as subjects.
+These subjects were asked to indicate whether a

-&lt;sup>787.3A very conservative reading rate of 200 words per minute, for 30 minutes per day over a 10 years period.
+^{792.3}A very conservative reading rate of 200 words per minute, for 30 minutes per day over a 10 years period.